betajippity/Nuparu/README.md

 Nuparu
 ======

-Dependencies and foundation libraries for Takua.
+Third Party dependencies and foundation libraries for Karl's graphics projects

 Nuparu currently consists of: